shopwp/documentation/docs/guides/subscriptions.md

 Traditionally, Shopify subscription products required developers to create their own checkout pages.
 This was cumbersome for many reasons.
 Thankfully, we're now able to use the _same_ checkout page that your customers are used to.
 This also means that you should be able to continue using any third-party Shopify apps that may customize the checkout experience.

-The checkout process will work the same way is does with non-subscription products.
-In fact, your customers can even add subscription and non-subscription products to the same cart, and purchase them together.
+The checkout process will work the same way it does with non-subscription products.
+In fact, your customers can even add subscription and non-subscription products to the same cart and purchase together.

 ### Additional questions

-If you have additional question or need extra support, make a comment in the Slack channel or send us an email: [hello@wpshop.io](mailto:hello@wpshop.io)
+If you have additional question, make a comment in the Slack channel or send us an email: [hello@wpshop.io](mailto:hello@wpshop.io)